drBenway/pixi-vn-wiki/Various-Answers.md

 };
 ```

-## Where can I insert images?
+## Where can I store the images?

-You are completely free to insert images as you like.
+You are completely free to store the images in the project.

 Usually there may be the following possibilities: